 The Inuit don’t expect gifts.
 Rather, as Robynn Pavia, from the Travel Nunavut Industry Association, explains, “Visitors to Nunavut should research the Inuit culture before they visit.”
 This includes throat-singing, film-making and having a deep respect for wildlife.
 “Asuujutit” means “hello”.
 (Hopefully sailors won’t have to utter “qanimmaliqpunga”, which translates as “I feel sick”).
 “Other things that should be researched are the cost of airfares as [Nunavut has] no roads,” continues Pavia.
 In Canada the term “Eskimo” is wildly outdated and politically incorrect.

 Modern Inuit remain expert trappers, fishermen and husky drivers.
 That’s why they act as essential guides for yachts sailing the Northwest Passage, be it for advice on ice navigation, wildlife locations or community visits.
 In March 2019, EYOS Expeditions director Kelvin Murray travelled to Nunavut ahead of his summer groups.
 “It was -32°C and I had to eat fermented walrus, but face-to-face meetings with locals improved our rapport.
 Regional communities quite rightly wield a lot of power because it’s their backyard we’re sailing through.
 They literally feed and clothe their families from these coastal areas.”
-Murray also sits on the board of the Association of Arctic Expedition Cruise Operators, which creates guidelines for passenger safety, environmental protection and interactions with indigenous residents.Read More/Top 10 explorer yachts for charter
+Murray also sits on the board of the Association of Arctic Expedition Cruise Operators, which creates guidelines for passenger safety, environmental protection and interactions with indigenous residents.Read More/The best explorer yachts for expedition charters

 Northwest Passage wildlife